Goat Grinding Teeth: Causes, Treatment, and Prevention

 Symptoms of scours include teeth grinding and diarrhea.
 Fecal matter color will vary between pale white and watery brown.
 To stop scours, cease giving milk and grain to your goat.
 In severe cases, you can give them kaolin-pectin with plenty of water.

-Scours become serious after prolonged diarrhea, leading to depression, weakness, loss of appetite, and even death.
+Scours should be treated immediately because it can become serious after prolonged diarrhea, leading to depression, weakness, loss of appetite, and even death.
 If things are getting serious, it is best to take the goat to the veterinarian.

 Treat-goat-bloat-immediately (1)